SAIC/TheArtOfDataVisualization2014/terms.md

     - Negative space
     - The aesthetic context
     - The setting
-    - How it is situatued
+    - How it is situated
     - Background

 - History